Jeb Willenbring: Education/Academic Career

 Willenbring attended North Dakota State University during his undergraduate years and graduated with a bachelor's degree in 1995.
 After graduating, he went on to pursue a PhD degree in mathematics from the University of California, San Diego.
 He worked with his doctoral advisor, Nolan Russell Wallach, to produce his thesis Stability Properties for q-Mulitplicities and Branching Formulas for Representations of the Classical Groups.

 After receiving his PhD in mathematics in 2000, he accepted an Assistant Professor position at the University of Wisconsin-Milwaukee in 2003.
 He was promoted to an Associate Professor position in 2008 and to a Full Professor position in 2013.
 During his time at the University of Wisconsin-Milwaukee, Willenbring has taught numerous classes including Advanced Calculus, Number Theory, and Graduate Algebra and supervised 9 Graduate Student theses to the point of completion.
-As legally blind professor, he is a particularly zealous advocate for students with disabilities.
+As a legally blind professor, he is a particularly zealous advocate for students with disabilities.
 As a member of his university's ADA advisory committee, Willenbring successfully advocated to bring an app for visually impaired student to campus, making UWM the first university in its state to offer a free app for the blind and visually impaired.